Police ask for public’s help in North Miami homicide investigation

 NORTH MIAMI, FLA.
-(WSVN) - Authorities are asking for the public’s help with any information regarding a homicide that took place in North Miami.
+(WSVN) - Police are asking for the public’s help with any information regarding a homicide that took place in North Miami.

 North Miami Police responded to a call in the area of Northwest First Avenue and 125th Street, around 12:37 a.m., Saturday.

-According to a witness, the incident apparently occurred in result of a traffic altercation on Interstate 95 northbound between 119th Street and 125th Street.
+According to a witness, the incident apparently occurred in result of a traffic altercation on Interstate 95 northbound between 119th and 125th streets.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.